emaralive/buddypress/docs/user/advanced/constants.md

 # BuddyPress Constants

+### Ussr Definable
+These constants are avaiable to alter the behavior or where and how parts of BuddyPress are loaded.

-### Predefined
+### Core or Development
-These Constants are defined by the BuddyPress core.
+These Constants are either predefined by the BuddyPress core or for use in a developent envoronment.

 ### Deprecated
 > [!WARNING]